Skip to content

 Flagged ambiguities

-Not a first-class concept.
-Express fixed procedures with a deterministic Policy + spawn_subtask.
-An orchestration script the model improvises lands as one Task + a Policy that interprets that script.
+Not a first-class concept in the engine.
+Express a fixed procedure as a deterministic Policy plus spawn_subtask decisions.
+An orchestration script the model improvises is not a new primitive either: it lands as one Task plus a Policy that interprets that script, and the assistants it spawns are real Subtasks.
+Multi-node sequencing of root tasks is something a host builds on top.

 Not a first-class concept.
 Always use Task.